Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/migration_guide.md

 KeyVaultSecret anotherSecret = secretClient.setSecret(new KeyVaultSecret("<other-secret-name>", "<secret-value>"));
 ```

-### Retrieve a secret
+#### Retrieve a secret
 In `azure-keyvault` you could retrieve a secret (in a `SecretBundle`) by using `getSecret` in one of the following ways:

-- Using the desired vault endpoint and secret name to get the latest version of a secret.
+- Using the desired key vault endpoint and secret name to get the latest version of a secret.
-- Using the desired vault endpoint, secret name and secret version to get a specific secret version.
+- Using the desired key vault endpoint, secret name and secret version to get a specific secret version.
 - Using the secret identifier to get a specific secret version.

 Additionally, you could list the properties of the versions of a secret with the `getSecretVersions` method, which returned a `PagedList` of `SecretItem`.